 We are applying the Regulatory Investment Test for Transmission (RIT-T) to options for maintaining the safe and reliable operation of Molong substation.
-Publication of this Project Specification Consultation Report (PSCR) is the first step in the RIT-T process.
+Publication of this Project Assessment Conclusions Report (PACR) is the final step in the RIT-T process.

-Molong 132/66kV Substation is located in Transgrid's central NSW network.
-It connects to Transgrid's132kV Wellington, Manildra and Orange North substations.
+Molong 132/66kV substation is located in Transgrid's Central NSW network.
+It connects to Transgrid's 132kV Wellington, Manildra and Orange North substations.
 It also connects the Essential Energy 66kV distribution network and supports renewable generation from Molong Solar Farm.

 As a customer connection point supplying Essential Energy in the Molong area, Molong substation supports the flow of electricity to local industries and a residential population of approximately 13,000.
-It is also an area of interest for new renewable generation projects.
+Transgrid's Central NSW network is also an area of interest for new renewable generation projects.
 Molong substation will continue to play a central role in the safe and reliable operation of the power system.
 New renewable generation with a combined output of 1,135 MW is in service in the region and a further 1,500 MW of renewable generation is committed or anticipated.

-The condition of the Molong No.1 transformer has been identified as reaching the end of its technical life leading to an increasing risk of failure which could result in reliability, safety, environment and financial consequences.
-Replacing the transformer would also require replacing associated switch gear and secondary systems such as protection and control systems.
+The condition of the Molong No.1 132kV transformer has been identified as reaching the end of its technical life leading to an increasing risk of failure which could result in reliability, safety, environmental and financial consequences.
+Replacing the transformer would also require replacing associated secondary systems such as switchgear, protection and control systems.

-The purpose of this PSCR is to examine and consult on options to address the deterioration of the Molong No.1 transformer at Molong substation to reduce the likelihood of prolonged and involuntary load shedding in the Central NSW region and reduce the risk of safety and environmental hazards associated with a catastrophic failure.
+The purpose of this RIT-T is to examine and consult on options to address the deterioration of the Molong No.1 transformer at Molong substation to reduce the likelihood of prolonged and involuntary load shedding in the Central NSW region and reduce the risk of safety and environmental hazards associated with a catastrophic failure.